Akoth-Otieno/simple_shell/README.md

 # The Unix Simple Shell Project
-### Task: To write a simple Unix command line interpreter.
+i### Task: To write a simple Unix command line interpreter.
 [![unix.png](https://i.postimg.cc/jjYs4Kmt/unix.png)](https://postimg.cc/RWG5MrvD)
 ## The Shell
 A Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
 The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.